sshiva-sri/Abuse-detector/README.md

 Model was trained and pickled.
 No need of training the model again.

-Just download the pickle from the below given link and use the code.
+Just download the pickle from the below given link and run all the code given jupyter file.

 model.pickle can be downloaded from below link